-A 7.3 mile hike from the Pacific Palisades to a popular overlook in Topanga State Park.
-The first part of this hike – the Los Liones Trail – is one of the most lush riparian canyons I’ve seen in the Santa Monica Mountains.
+The Los Liones Trail is a 7.3 mile hike from the Pacific Palisades to a popular overlook in Topanga State Park, and is honestly one of the finest hikes in all of Los Angeles.
+The first part of this hike – the Los Liones Trail – is one of the most lush riparian canyons I’ve seen in the Santa Monica Mountains — particularly in the cooler months of our rainy season.
 It’s gently graded, moderately shady, and definitely worth a look even if you have to fight crowds.
 Afterward, the trail meets up with the system of fire roads in Topanga State Park, and makes a relentless ascent to Parker Mesa (1525ft).
 On a clear day, you’ll get amazing views of the Santa Monica Bay, and often inland as far as the San Bernardino Mountains.

 Parker Mesa is a popular overlook of the Pacific Coast in Topanga State Park, but most people reach it on fire roads from the Park’s western entrance.
 For a much better look at the varied landscapes inside Topanga State Park – and for a much more intense workout – this southern approach is a more interesting route.